mschober/creating-cliq/docs/session08/index.md

     ```
     - Run the code and make sure it still works!

+> Now for something fun!
+Set the new global constant to 25 instead of 50.
+What do you expect to happen?
+There were 10 squares in 500 now there will be how many?

 ### Might look like this: wonky base grid
 ![wonky base grid](https://drive.google.com/uc?export=download&id=0B3SFnARVIcGLTDZ0OW9zNHc1bnM)